-RECORD OF SELF-ADMINISTRATED MEDICINE
+RECORD OF SELF-ADMINISTERED MEDICINE

-Parent's Phone
+Parent's Phone -

-Grade
+Student Name Grade

 Date to Begin Date to End

 Name of Medication

 Dosage of Medication Time

 Doctor Phone #1

 Phone #

-Possible Adverse Reaction:
+Possible Adverse Reaction: permission for

-gives son/daughter to self-administer specific be taken at any other non-school time. permission for our medications at school.
-This medication cannot
+gives son/daughter to self-administer spec be taken at any other non-school tin cific medications at school.
+This medicat our tion cannot

-DATED thisday of 20
+DATED thisday of .
+20

-r specific medication may do so provided: authorization allowing self-administration of said
+Students who are able to self-administer specific medication may do so provided:

-- 2. The parent provides written authorization allowing self-administration of said medication. - 3.
+- 1. The physician provides written authorization allowing self-administration of said medication. - 2.
+The parent provides written authorization allowing self-administration of said medication. - 3.
 Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
 The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
 The student and the student's physician or physician's designee have developed a plan for reporting and supervising self-administration. - 6.
-The principal and appropriate teacher are informed that the student is self-administering prescribed medication.
+The principal and appropriate teacher are informed that the student is selfadministering prescribed medication.